Wynn Resorts (WYNN)

 Competitors in the luxury hotel and casino industry include MGM Resorts (NYSE:MGM), Las Vegas Sands (NYSE:LVS), and Caesars Entertainment (NASDAQ:CZR).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Unfortunately, Wynn Resorts’s 3.3% annualized revenue growth over the last five years was sluggish.
-This was below our standard for the consumer discretionary sector and is a poor baseline for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Wynn Resorts’s 18.3% annualized revenue growth over the last five years was solid.
+Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Wynn Resorts’s annualized revenue growth of 28.4% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Wynn Resorts’s recent performance shows its demand has slowed as its annualized revenue growth of 11.7% over the last two years was below its five-year trend.
 Note that COVID hurt Wynn Resorts’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
-Wynn Resorts Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its three most important segments: Casino, Hotel, and Dining and Entertainment, which are 61.2%, 16.1%, and 14.7% of revenue.
-Over the last two years, Wynn Resorts’s revenues in all three segments increased.
-Its Casino revenue (Poker, slots) averaged year-on-year growth of 66.8% while its Hotel (overnight bookings) and Dining and Entertainment (food, beverage, Wynn Interactive) revenues averaged 17.4% and 2.9%.
+We can dig further into the company’s revenue dynamics by analyzing its three most important segments: Casino, Hotel, and Dining and Entertainment, which are 29.6%, 1.2%, and 10.5% of revenue.
+Over the last two years, Wynn Resorts’s Casino revenue (Poker, slots) averaged 21% year-on-year growth while its Hotel (overnight bookings) and Dining and Entertainment (food, beverage, Wynn Interactive) revenues averaged declines of 5.2% and 1.4%.

-Looking ahead, sell-side analysts expect revenue to grow 1.7% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.

 6. Operating Margin

-Wynn Resorts’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 14.9% over the last two years.
-This profitability was solid for a consumer discretionary business and shows it’s an efficient company that manages its expenses well.
+Wynn Resorts’s operating margin has risen over the last 12 months and averaged 16.4% over the last two years.
+On top of that, its profitability was top-notch for a consumer discretionary business, showing it’s an well-run company with an efficient cost structure.

-This quarter, Wynn Resorts generated an operating profit margin of 15.8%, down 3.7 percentage points year on year.
-This contraction shows it was less efficient because its expenses increased relative to its revenue.
+This quarter, Wynn Resorts generated an operating margin profit margin of 16.9%, up 9.1 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share